Emtricitabine/tenofovir: Drug interactions

+History

+Tenofovir, the parent compound of tenofovir disoproxil, was discovered through a collaboration between Czech chemist Antonín Holý of the Institute of Organic Chemistry and Biochemistry in Prague and Belgian virologist Erik De Clercq of the Rega Institute for Medical Research in Leuven.
+Emtricitabine was discovered by Raymond F. Schinazi, Dennis C. Liotta and Woo-Baeg Choi, and was licensed to Gilead Sciences by Emory University in 1996.

+Gilead combined emtricitabine and tenofovir disoproxil fumarate as Truvada, which the U.S. Food and Drug Administration approved on 2 August 2004 for use with other antiretroviral drugs in the treatment of HIV-1 infection in adults.

 Society and culture

 The patent for the drug combination is owned by Gilead Sciences in some regions.
 The European patent EP0915894B1 expired in July 2018, but Gilead Sciences wished the patent to be extended.
 Four rival labsTeva, Accord Healthcare, Lupin and Mylanhad sought to have that overturned in the courts in Britain, and the High Court of Justice invalidated Gilead's patent.
 Gilead appealed and the UK referred the case to the European Court of Justice, which refused to extend the patent.
 An Irish court rejected an injunction request to prevent the launch of generic Emtricitabine/tenofovir prior to the resolution of the case.
-Despite the expiration of the Gilead Sciences patent, as of 2021, there are still widespread challenges to the availability and uptake of generic PrEP throughout Europe.

 In 2019, Gilead Sciences challenged the validity of patents granted to the United States after 2015 for using the drug combination for HIV PrEP and post-exposure prophylaxis (PEP).
 In July 2024, The Biden administration appealed the jury finding that ruled in favor of Gilead Sciences verdict that the U.S. government's patents are invalid.

 In the United States, most healthcare plans are required to cover PrEP without any copay or other cost sharing.
 This is due to a United States Preventive Services Task Force recommendation that gave PrEP a grade A rating.
 Under the Affordable Care Act, this recommendation requires all non-grandfathered private health plans to cover PrEP without cost sharing.

 In the United Kingdom, PrEP is widely available to all at-risk groups following the Department for Health and Social Care's decision to make it available across England in 2020.
 Wales, Scotland, and Northern Ireland made it available in 2017 and 2018.